Unicellular organism

 Although some prokaryotes live in colonies, they are not specialised cells with differing functions.
 These organisms live together, and each cell must carry out all life processes to survive.
 In contrast, even the simplest multicellular organisms have cells that depend on each other to survive.

 Most multicellular organisms have a unicellular life-cycle stage.
 Gametes, for example, are reproductive unicells for multicellular organisms.
-Additionally, multicellularity appears to have evolved independently many times in the history of life.

 Some organisms are partially unicellular, like Dictyostelium discoideum.
 Additionally, unicellular organisms can be multinucleate, like Caulerpa, Plasmodium, and Myxogastria.

 Evolutionary hypothesis

-Primitive protocells were the precursors to today's unicellular organisms.
-Although the origin of life is largely still a mystery, in the currently prevailing theory, known as the RNA world hypothesis, early RNA molecules would have been the basis for catalyzing organic chemical reactions and self-replication.
+The origin of life is largely still a mystery.
+Primitive protocells are thought to be the precursors to today's unicellular organisms.

+In one theory, known as the RNA world hypothesis, early RNA molecules would have been the basis for catalyzing organic chemical reactions and self-replication.

 Compartmentalization was necessary for chemical reactions to be more likely as well as to differentiate reactions with the external environment.
 For example, an early RNA replicator ribozyme may have replicated other replicator ribozymes of different RNA sequences if not kept separate.
 Such hypothetic cells with an RNA genome instead of the usual DNA genome are called 'ribocells' or 'ribocytes'.

 When amphiphiles like lipids are placed in water, the hydrophobic tails aggregate to form micelles and vesicles, with the hydrophilic ends facing outwards.
 Primitive cells likely used self-assembling fatty-acid vesicles to separate chemical reactions and the environment.
 Because of their simplicity and ability to self-assemble in water, it is likely that these simple membranes predated other forms of early biological molecules.